PcKiLl3r/linux-dev-playbook/README.md

 - `make install` – Install lint tools and Ansible requirements
 - `make install-lint` – Install all linting tools
 - `make install-requirements` – Install Ansible roles and collections
-- `make clean` – Clean up temporary files
+- `make clean` – Clean up temporary files and warn about lingering Molecule containers
 - `make all` – Run linting, syntax checks, and Molecule tests
 - `make help` – List available commands
+- `make molecule-ps` – Warn if Molecule containers are still running

 Use `make converge` (or `molecule converge`) for a quick iterative run without destroying the test container.
 When you're satisfied with the result, run